getgrinta/grinta/apps/website/src/content/docs/guides/core-concepts.md

 ## Menu

-The menu is accessible via the `Command+k` shortcut.
+The menu is accessible via the `Command+K` shortcut.
 This shortcut works on pretty much every screen of the application.

 ![Menu](/docs/menu.png "Menu")